SoftBank confirms deal to sell Flipkart stake to Walmart

 Son said the merged entity will become a winner in the U.S. amid an ongoing move to the next wireless technology of 5G.

-Son said much of SoftBank's recent profits are coming from the investments of its Vision Fund, set up in 2016.
+Son said much of SoftBank's recent profits result from investments of its Vision Fund, set up in 2016 to invest in innovative companies with money from Saudi Arabia and other investors, such as Apple.

-He stressed his fund was banking on what was sure to be a winner in the future, and not like the old-style "zaibatsu" companies of Japan Inc.

-The SoftBank Vision Fund was set up to invest in innovative companies with money from Saudi Arabia, as well as other investors like Apple.

 One such company is Britain's ARM Holdings, an innovator in the "internet of things."
 That investment, he said, was exemplary of SoftBank's vision, given how widespread ARM's chips are in mobile devices found everywhere.